Mannheim Corona Study

 Attitudes towards quotas for leadership positions and in recruitment processes

 This research project analyses citizens’ attitudes towards the use of quotas for under-represented groups in positions of leadership and recruitment.
 So far, two articles have been published showing polarization of public opinion on the introduction of such a gender quota for company boards in Europe and Germany.

 The comparative article focuses on contextual determinants of citizens’ support for these policies.
 Obligatory gender quotas can be regarded as affirmative action policies.
-Previous research on support for these interventionist policies has mainly focused on the USA and the analysis of individual-level factors.
-Möhring and Teney (2017) address this research gap with a cross-national comparative study of how factors related to political institutions and social structure shape citizens’ support for gender quotas.
-Furthermore, a main determinant of the support for affirmative action policies are personal experiences at the working place.
-With respect to the support for gender quotas, this means that the gender composition in one’s own workplace and team as well as the gender structure of the occupation and industry sector are relevant.
-I designed a questionnaire module for the German Internet Panel that addresses the support for gender quotas and the workplace-related determinants.
+Previous research on support for these policies has mainly focused on the USA and the analysis of individual-level factors.
+We address this research gap with a cross-national comparative study of how factors related to political institutions and social structure shape citizens’ support for gender quotas.
+Our results show that citizens’ opposition to the introduction of a gender boardroom quota is largest in countries with a relatively high level of gender equality in politics and the economy, such as in Scandinavian countries.

 For the article on Germany, I designed a questionnaire module for the German Internet Panel that on support for gender quotas.
 We find that opposition to the gender quota is greatest among those who are disregarded by the regulation or might see their prospective labour market chances to be threatened.
 This research has been covered in the LSE social policy blog and the DVPW blog.

 Welfare State Reform Support from Below: Linking Individual Attitudes and Organised Interests in Europe